EPCCed/ATI-ResComp-Service-docs/cray/connecting.rst

 be used if they are suitably configured.
 When using a Windows PC, the hosts file also needs to be modified (see `Modifying the hosts file`_ below).
 Once you have done all this, following the instructions in
 `Using Mozilla Firefox to connect the Urika User Interface`_

+If you wish to access the Urika command line directly then please follow the instructions `Connecting to Urika command line using PuTTY`_ below.

 Setting up an SSH tunnel using PuTTY
 ------------------------------------